javarias/omniORB/trunk/omniORB/README.FIRST.txt

 This is omniORB 5.0.x development branch.

+DO NOT USE THIS!
+Use the latest branch from branches.

+This is a very incomplete reorganisation of omniORB's structure.
+It is out of date and likely to be broken in many ways.

 omniORB is copyright Apasphere Ltd, AT&T Laboratories Cambridge and others.
 It is free software.
 The programs in omniORB are distributed under the GNU General Public Licence as published by the Free Software